nelo-crypto/nelo-crypto/README.md

 ## Donations

 If you found any of my stuff useful and want me to keep it alive and flourishing, this is my EVM address.
+Donations in USDC will count for the Universal Premium Account.

 EVM Address: 0x26b9fD8EF7a6d2f0612D4953CE7A06Fe8d90dd66